hbanderier/Jetutils/README.md

 ```

 ## Citation
-If any of this is useful to you please consider citing
+If any of this is useful to you, please cite:

 Banderier, H., Tuel, A., Woollings, T., and Martius, O.: Trends and seasonal signals in Atlantic feature-based jet stream characteristics and in weather types, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2024-3029, 2024.